sposetti/TestDocs/prerequisites.md

 The Java Development Kit (JDK) must be installed on all the nodes in your cluster.
 Follow the instructions listed below to manually deploy JDK:

-1. Verify the existing version of Java.
+1. Verify the existing version of Java meets the [System Requirements](#system-requirements).

         java -version